jacomyal/sigma.js/README.md

 ## Contributing

 You can contribute by submitting [issues tickets](http://github.com/jacomyal/sigma.js/issues) and proposing [pull requests](http://github.com/jacomyal/sigma.js/pulls).
 Make sure that tests and linting pass before submitting any pull request.

+You can also browse the related documentation [here](./CONTRIBUTING.md).